GTula/xai-sql-optimizer2/README.md

-# motor_SQL — Educational and Explainable SQL Engine
+# motor_SQL — Explainable SQL Engine

 `motor_SQL` is a relational database prototype written in Python.
 The project covers the complete query-processing pipeline: tokenization, AST construction,